ludericv/MobilityDB-visualization/README.md

 ### Experiment 2
 In this experiment, we try to query the interpolation of the trajectory directly from the database (i.e. without using the mobilitydb python driver).
 We can do so using the postgisexecuteandloadsql algorithm, which allows us to obtain a layer with features directly.
 ![Experiment2](https://user-images.githubusercontent.com/49359624/113512562-7d382880-9565-11eb-9427-6293224c3162.png)
+The two main time sinks are now:
+1. The processing algorithm time which runs the query, which includes the interpolation time since it is done database side.
+2. The time to copy features from the processing algorithm result to the output layer.

-Again, we will simulate a call of onNewFrame() in [this](experiment-2-1) script.
+Again, we will simulate a call of onNewFrame() in [this](#experiment-2-1) script.
-#### Experiment 2.1: On-the-fly interpolation
-Running the previous script with FRAMES_NB=1 yields the following result:
+Running the  script with FRAMES_NB=1 yields the following result:
 ```
 Processing times : 0.07295393943786621
 Add features times : 0.046048641204833984